Defending the Blinds

-You are to be faced with many different situations any time you are taking part in an online poker tournament.
 You will find at times other players continuously raising in order to steal the money that has been put in to the blinds.
-In a tournament, the blinds are increased on a regular basis and there are many players early on who use this blind stealing technique as they are winning Poker strategy.
+In a tournament, the blinds are increased on a regular basis and there are many players early on who use this blind stealing technique.
 Many times these blind stealing attempts are made without the person holding a quality hand.
-If you are in the blind position and this happens to you in the tournament you need to be able to determine the quality of the hand of bandit is holding.
+If you are in the blind position and this happens to you, you need to be able to determine the range of the hand the stealer might be holding.

 Determining the time to defend the blind

 If you are intent on becoming a winning poker player it is important to remember at all times not to allow your ego to get in the way of your decisions.
 There will always be an opponent trying to take advantage of the situation such as stealing the blinds; you cannot take these situations personally.
 As you are, so are other people trying to make money in a cash game or tournament and this is just one of those methods in which they tried to do so.
 You are not a target, you just happen to be the person who posted the blinds this round.
 Keep a level head and approach this decision as you would with any other by trying to analyze the play.

 At the same time, be aware of your table image.
 Are you the guy who looks like someone who folds against a steal all the time, or the guy who always defends against steals?